hliyan/transmission/README.md

 1. Short execution paths
 2. UI layer is fully decoupled from the business/application layer -- it can effectively be developed by someone who has no knowedge of business logic.
 3. Our code follows basic sequence, iteration and selection: code executes in the sequence it is written, which makes it easier to read and reason about.

+### 2. Discrete events

+Not virtual events like those emitted by EventEmitter.
+Actual discrete events in the JavaScript event queue.
+Achieved using either setTimeout or postMessage.
+Solves the problem the dispatcher tries to solve.
+Helps prevent re-entrant issues.
+Helps reduce UI stuttering.